Save like a local: how visitors can help during Cape Town's water crisis

-We need you to save like a local, and keep your usage to under 87 litres per day.
+We need you to save like a local, and keep your usage to under 50 litres per day.
 You can still have a fantastic holiday without wasting resources, and we ask that you take special care when you visit.
 We love Cape Town, and we want it to remain a wonderful destination for future generations.
 If we all work to conserve our precious resources, we can make a big difference!

-How this may affect your holiday
+How this will affect your holiday

-While we’re doing all we can to ensure Cape Town remains a world-class destination and your stay is comfortable, there are a few ways this might affect you as a visitor.
+While we’re doing all we can to ensure Cape Town remains a sustainable destination and your stay is comfortable, there are a few ways this might affect you as a visitor.
 Some accommodation establishments have closed their pools, saunas and steam rooms, and removed bath plugs, to limit non-essential water use.
 Please check with your chosen accommodation.
 We thank you for understanding.

 10 tips to save like a local